 Though Intel has been ruling the PC Processor market for the last decade and after the Bulldozer series from AMD tanked.
 Intel has never really had any competition in the market and this is the first time they are facing the heat.
 Intel may also think of lowering the prices for their processors to compete with AMD, and not to lose much market share.
-It is a very good news for PC Gamers, Content creators and enthusiasts.
+It is a piece of very good news for PC Gamers, Content creators, and enthusiasts.
 And we are happy too.

 Motherboards AM4 for Ryzen 7 Processor

-Also You will need to buy a compatible AMD AM4 motherboard to work with the new Ryzen 7 Series processors and there are several manufacturers (Asus, Gigabyte, AsRock) which are already shipping the motherboards with the 2nd March release of the AMD CPU.
+Also, You will need to buy a compatible AMD AM4 motherboard to work with the new Ryzen 7 Series processors and there are several manufacturers (Asus, Gigabyte, AsRock) which are already shipping the motherboards with the 2nd March release of the AMD CPU.